Account Types and Registration

 Quick Answer

 A Series 6 rep sells packaged products for commissions and needs an Investment Adviser Representative registration to charge advisory fees.
-Registration decides how assets pass at death: Joint Tenants with Right of Survivorship and Tenants by the Entirety skip probate, Tenants in Common goes through it.
-Know the retirement plan limits, the age-73 Required Minimum Distribution, and the 60-day rollover rules.
+Account titling decides death consequences: Joint Tenants with Right of Survivorship and Tenants by the Entirety skip probate; Tenants in Common does not.
+Know the retirement plan limits, the age-73-or-75 Required Minimum Distribution, and the 60-day rollover rule.

 The whole unit on one sheet: who can sell what, how accounts are titled, the retirement plans, and the movement rules the exam loves.

-Account Types and What a Series 6 Rep Can Do
+What Account Types and Products Can a Series 6 Rep Handle?

 • Four account types on the outline: cash (pay in full), advisory fee-based, wrap fee program, and prime brokerage.